j0yk1ll/agent-zero/prompts/default/agent.system.tool.code_exe.md

 IMPORTANT!: Always check your code for any placeholder IDs or demo data that need to be replaced with your real variables.
 Do not simply reuse code snippets from tutorials.

+IMPORTANT: Use the "background" runtime over the "terminal" runtime for long-running and non-blocking processes like GUI applications.

 Do not use in combination with other tools except for thoughts.
 Wait for the response before using other tools.

 **Example usages:**